C

 Training a cocker spaniel varies depending on the individual.
 Some cockers are easy to train, while others are stubborn and give their owners a hard time.
 So, if you are not up to the task, you can always hire a professional trainer with lots of experience.

 Cocker spaniels are attention seekers and require owners who can spend the majority of their time with them.
 If they feel neglected or understimulated, they can act out by digging, barking, or chewing.
 Additionally, they are average shedders.
-But grooming is essential to keep their coats healthy and matt-free.
+But grooming is essential to keep their coats healthy and mat-free.
 Furthermore, their long ears hang in their food and need regular cleaning and brushing.
-Finally, this breed has a lot of energy and needs daily walks and play sessions in a fenced yard as they are a sporting breed.
+Finally, this breed has a lot of energy and needs daily walks and play sessions in a fenced yard, as they are a sporting breed.

 Kobetan